fabioarnold/tigerbeetle/src/vopr_hub/SETUP.md

 ```bash
 sudo nano /etc/systemd/system/voprhub.service
 ```
-The file should contain the following (including an actual IP address and developer token with access to public repositories).
+The file should contain the following (including an actual IP address and developer token with access to public repositories):
 ```bash
 [Unit]